isaacnmm/pestpolicy-hugo2XX/content/posts/freeze-roaches-to-death/index.md

-﻿
-- -
+﻿---
-- title: Freeze Roaches to Death
+title: Freeze Roaches to Death
-description: Cockroaches are unwelcome visitors in our homes
-- these ear mites will even attack humans .
+description: Cockroaches are unwelcome visitors in our homes - these ear mites will even attack humans .
 Majority of roaches hibernate during winter to maintain their...
-slug: /freeze
+slug: /freeze-roaches-to-death/
-- roaches
-- to
-- death/
-date: 2025
-- 07
-- 10 00:00:00+00:00
+date: 2025-07-10 00:00:00+00:00
-lastmod: 2025
-- 07
-- 10 00:00:00+03:00
+lastmod: 2025-07-10 00:00:00+03:00
 author: Isaac
 categories:
 - Guide